wazo10/Live-Goal-Horn/README.md

 **How it works:**

 Initially I attempted to use APIs to get live scores, but that did not work.
-Instead, I used requests BeautifulSoup4 to fetch the scores from espn.com/nhl/scoreboard.
+Instead, I used requests and BeautifulSoup4 to fetch the scores from espn.com/nhl/scoreboard.
 All teams scores are stored and if the newly fetched data is greater than the previous scores, that means a goal was scored and that team's goal horn is played.
 Pygame was used to play the goal horns.

+**Dependencies:**

+Coming soon...

+**Run Instructions:**

+Coming soon...

 **HAVE FUN**